Noteheads

 • Tablature (type 2) do not use notes, but you can toggle fret mark / crosshead ghost note with Shift+X,

 Notehead scheme determines the notehead shape for every note on a staff, unless overridden by individual note's Head group property.
 When Notehead scheme is not overridden, notes' pitch may affect notehead shape, depending on the scheme.
 "Normal" Notehead scheme does not use pitch to determine notehead shape.
-When a note use an overriding Head group property, note pitch information does not affect notehead shape at all.
+When a note uses an overriding Head group property, a note's pitch does not affect notehead shape at all.

 Changing notehead shape

-• To change level 1 notehead scheme of a single staff, affecting all notes:
+• (Valid on standard staffs only) To change level 1 notehead scheme of a single staff, affecting all notes:

 1. Right click on an empty part of the desired staff and select Staff/Part properties.